shmugoh/sv-dlp/README.md

 ## **Features**
 - Download Panoramas
     - A panorama ID, a coordinate or a short URL can be parsed
-    - Is multithreaded, meaning that every row is being downloaded at the same time enhancing speed
+    - Is multithreaded, meaning that each row is being downloaded at the same time enhancing speed
     - Saves individual tiles if `--save-tiles` is parsed
     - Download from .csv/.json input obtained from [Nur's Map Generator](https://map-generator-flax.vercel.app/)
 - Fully print metadata